bcgov/sso-keycloak/wiki/Using-Your-SSO-Client.md

 2. Someone on your team who knows about OpenID connect.
 You can learn here too [OIDC Explained by Pathfinder SSO](https://www.youtube.com/playlist?list=PL9CV_8JBQHirMRjBk62jeYUE_MpE4unU8)
 3.  rough idea on the identity provider (IDIR or BCeID) that you want to use.
 Learn more here [Our Partners and Useful Information](https://github.com/bcgov/sso-keycloak/wiki/Our-Partners-and-Useful-Information#what-are-identity-providers)
 4. There are some parts of the request where you may need to work with your developer/technical contact:
  a.
-Which usecase/scenario do you need a request for
+Which usecase/scenario do you need a request for?
  b.
-Client type - do you want public or confidential
+Client type - do you want public or confidential?
  c. which environments and test accounts?
  d. redirects
 5. Through the request process, you will get a few emails updating you on the process.